-Ontario peaches, nectarines, pears, plums and fresh grapes are the glamour fruits of summer and the all-time seasonal favourite in the produce department.
+Ontario peaches, nectarines, pears, plums, nectarines, apricots and fresh grapes are the glamour fruits of summer and the all-time seasonal favourite in the produce department.
 Grab your customer's attention to their arrival by building quality in-store displays throughout the summer.
 This is a great way to spark memories and generate immediate sales.

 Alert consumers of the upcoming season!
 Advertise the expected arrival of the Ontario tender fruit season.
 Develop and display a large oversized calendar or chalkboard in your department highlighting the arrival date of each tender fruit commodity and their expected availability period.

 Advertise these seasonal favourites in your weekly flyers.
-The Ontario Tender Fruit Producers Marketing Board has a variety of product and recipe photographs for use in your ads.
+The Ontario Tender Fruit Growers has a variety of product and recipe photographs for use in your ads.
 And don't forget to utilize Foodland Ontario's logo in all your ads for immediate consumer recognition that you are featuring locally grown produce.

 And don't stop there!
-Provide customers with the Ontario Tender Fruit Producers' website address www.ontariotenderfruit.ca for additional information and recipe ideas.
+Provide customers with the Ontario Tender Fruit Growers' website address www.ontariotenderfruit.ca for additional information and recipe ideas.

 SIX SUGGESTIONS FOR SUCCESS: Display Tactics for Increased Sales

-Option 1: Attract shopper's attention by building quality displays or featuring our bin display showcasing locally grown peaches, nectarines, pears, plums and fresh grapes.
+Option 1: Attract shopper's attention by building quality displays or featuring our bin display showcasing locally grown peaches, nectarines, pears, plums, apricots and fresh grapes.
 Research indicates that displays of locally grown fruits account for an increase of 25% or more in sales.
-Please find an image of the Ontario Tender Fruit Producer's merchandising bin display under the marketing material menu then go to in-store promo material.
+Please find an image of the Ontario Tender Fruit Growers' merchandising bin display under the marketing material menu then go to in-store promo material.

-Option 2: Display peaches, nectarines, pears and plums together in a TREE RIPENED theme to emphasize quality and freshness of Ontario's tender fruit.
+Option 2: Display peaches, nectarines, pears, apricots and plums together in a TREE RIPENED theme to emphasize quality and freshness of Ontario's tender fruit.
 Strive for colourful displays with creamy colours or yellows, not greens.

-Option 4: In bulk, display Ontario peaches, nectarines, pears and plums at different stages of ripeness to allow customers the option of buying ahead for home ripening or for immediate enjoyment.
+Option 4: In bulk, display Ontario peaches, nectarines, pears, apricots and plums at different stages of ripeness to allow customers the option of buying ahead for home ripening or for immediate enjoyment.
 Consider having brown paper bags nearby to educate consumers on the correct ripening process.

 Option 5: Create incremental sales by displaying Ontario tender fruit in the cereal, dairy, bakery aisles or anywhere outside the produce department, just use your imagination.
 Give them a reason to buy.
 Emphasize that Ontario tender fruit is a healthy snack for kids to take to camp, on a picnic and in their lunches for back to school.